dxos/dxos/docs/docs/guide/react/mutations.md

 ### Creating objects

-To create (insert) a new object, simply construct a `new Document` and pass any initial values into the constructor (line 23 above).
+To create (insert) a new object, simply construct a `new Expando` and pass any initial values into the constructor.

 ::: note Tip
-Calling `space.db.add(task)` (line 24 above) needs to happen only once.
+Calling `space.db.add(task)` needs to happen only once.
 All changes to the object afterwards will be tracked by ECHO.
 :::

 ## Typed Mutations